Sedge Weed Identification In South Florida

 How Can I Prevent Sedge Weeds In The Future?

-Preventing problems with sedge weeds is difficult.
+Preventing an invasion of sedge weeds can be difficult.
 The best solution to your sedge weed problem is to partner with the professionals at Native Pest Management.
 We know West Palm Beach lawns and how to keep them free of invasive weeds.

 In addition to giving us a call, doing the following can help to deter sedge weeds.

-Fix low-lying areas in your lawn that allow water to collect and pool.
+- Fix low-lying areas in your lawn that allow water to collect and pool.
+Usually, sedge weeds are present in the swale along the street due to water accumulating in this area.

-Ensure that irrigation systems are not distributing too much water.
+- Ensure that irrigation systems are not distributing too much water.
+Over time, there can be pressure imbalances that may need to be fixed by a licensed irrigation company.

-Make sure to aerate your soil so that it doesn’t become too compacted.
+- Make sure to aerate your soil so that it doesn’t become too compacted.
 Compacted soil prevents water from draining through the soil.
+Good soil aeration should remove plugs of soil at least 1 inch deep.

 If you are experiencing problems with sedge weeds, contact Native Pest Management.
 We would be happy to help you rid your lawns of sedge weeds.
 Call today to learn more about our effective lawn care services!